vishvAsa/kalpAntaram/kANe/v2p2/36/General_Index.md

 trodden by Candalas, 174; 198 of 866, 889, 910, 10099, 1019, 1145n, public, by untouchables, restricted 11830, 12070, 1214A, 12260, 1241. in South India, 175.

-Sabaras, 96; Visvamitra's sons were Roman Catholic Church: forbids
+Sabaras, 96; Viśvamitra's sons were Roman Catholic Church: forbids

 cursed to be, 47. divorce, 622 ; privileges of clergy